 iPlum offers various features, but I use them to retain a virtual Canadian phone number (they also offer US numbers).
 As I still have financial interests in Canada and my bank requires a local phone number for 2-factor authentication, iPlum allows me to keep a Canadian number on my German phone.

 Private insurance is especially suitable for freelancers or younger people not intending to stay in Germany beyond a few years.
 One of the best is ottonova.
 They are Germany’s first digital health insurance and almost everything can be done online or within their app.

 Use Wise to send money from your German bank account to people in other countries.
 Or send money from your home country to Germany.
 It’s convenient, cheap, and fast.
 Wise also offers plenty of other features like credit cards, borderless bank accounts, and more.
 Alternatively, you can use Paysend.

 It can be hard to find a therapist in Berlin that not only speaks English but is also covered by health insurance.
-If you have the cash, you can find therapists pretty quickly and easily through It’s Complicated, Stillpoint Spaces, or Mittelweg 50.
+If you have the cash, you can find therapists pretty quickly and easily through It’s Complicated or Mittelweg 50.
 Note, many therapists offer discounts if you’re experiencing financial issues.

 There are plenty of top-notch vets in Berlin, but I take my two cats to Kleintiermedizin am Lützowufer.
 They have English-speaking staff, are very warm and professional, and won’t overcharge you for unnecessary services.
 They also have various equipment on site, so you don’t need to wait long to get test results back for your little critter.